We would like to use third party cookies for our own marketing purposes. We do not monetise your data otherwise.

-TechnoLynx built an AI-powered action recognition proof-of-concept to improve CCTV video analysis and flag suspicious behaviour in real time, using cost-effective hardware and a pragmatic human-in-the-loop workflow.
+TechnoLynx built an AI-powered action recognition proof-of-concept for a smart retail environment, detecting suspicious actions within a monitored area in real time — using cost-effective CCTV hardware and a pragmatic human-in-the-loop workflow.
+Part of a broader smart retail technology engagement.

 The client needed to monitor human actions in a specific area using existing, cost-effective CCTV installations.
 They wanted suspicious behaviour detected in real time and flagged for investigation, without upgrading to high-end cameras or building a heavy, expensive compute stack.